vanatteveldt/rsyntax/README.md

     #>  8:   doc1        1  Mary  object pas#doc1.1.10
     #>  9:   doc1        1    is    <NA>          <NA>
     #> 10:   doc1        1 loved    verb pas#doc1.1.10
-    #> 11:   doc1        1    by subject pas#doc1.1.10
+    #> 11:   doc1        1    by    <NA>          <NA>
     #> 12:   doc1        1  John subject pas#doc1.1.10

 This time, the sentence has two annotations.
 In the clause\_id column you can also see that the first one was found with the direct (dir) tquery, and the second one with the passive (pas) tquery.
-Importantly, the second annotation blocked the “fill” of the first annotation.
-More generally, a query will only “fill” children nodes that are not yet assigned to other queries.
-This way, you can easily pipe multiple queries together.

-Finally, you can also visualize annotations with plot\_tree.
+This can also be visualized with the `plot_tree` function.

     plot_tree(tokens, token, lemma, upos, annotation='clause')

+### Using chaining in a smart way

+In the current example, there are no nodes that match both queries, but this will often be the case.
+One of the most important features of rsyntax (compared to using more general purpose graph querying languages) is that the ‘chaining’ of queries is specialised for the task of annotating tokens.

+When multiple tqueries are passed to `annotate_tqueries`, each token can only be matched once.
+In case multiple queries match the same token, the following rules are applied to determine which query wins.

+-   Queries earlier in the chain have priority.
+-   Direct matches have priority over fill.
+So, even if a query earlier in the chain matched certain tokens, the next queries can still use the fill tokens.

+This has two important advantages.
+Firstly, allowing tokens to have only one annotation keeps the data.frame nice and tidy, for a happy Hadley.
+Secondly, this enables an easy workflow for improving the precision and recall of your annotations.

+The general idea is to put specific queries (high precision, low recall) at the front of the chain, and broad queries (high recall, low precision) at the end.
+If your recall is low, you can add broad queries to the end of the chain.
+If there are cases whether a query incorrectly matches a pattern, you can add queries for this specific pattern to the front to increase the precision.

 Where to go from here
 =====================